mattia-donato/BrightEyes-TTM-docs/docs/source/BrightEyes.md

 Fig. 1 - The BrightEyes Time-Tagging Module
 :::

-**Here you can find everything you need to build and further modify the BrightEyes-TTM in your lab.
-The project is available in GitHub at the following address: [github.com/VicidominiLab/BrightEyes-TTM](https://github.com/VicidominiLab/BrightEyes-TTM)**
+**In this documentation you can find everything you need to build and further modify the BrightEyes-TTM in your lab.**

+**The source code, the open hardware and libraries and example are available in GitHub at the following address: [github.com/VicidominiLab/BrightEyes-TTM](https://github.com/VicidominiLab/BrightEyes-TTM)**

 The BrightEyes-TTM mainly consists in a data-acquisition (DAQ) card able to implement the so-called photon time-tagging acquisition mode (Fig. 2).